This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 It is easy to make and it tastes great.
 These two things make it a great Christmas cookie and something special.

-If you are looking for some other Christmas cookies, check out our Soft Ginger CookiesRosettes, or delicious Krumkake cookies
+If you are looking for some other Christmas cookies, check out our Soft Ginger CookiesRosettes, these classic German coconut macaroons with almonds, or delicious Krumkake cookies

 🍾 Ingredients